taskflow/taskflow/README.md

 # Concurrent CPU-GPU Tasking

-Cpp-Taskflow enables concurrent CPU-GPU tasking by leveraging [Nvidia CUDA Toolkit][cuda-toolkit].
+Taskflow enables concurrent CPU-GPU tasking by leveraging [Nvidia CUDA Toolkit][cuda-toolkit].
 You can harness the power of CPU-GPU collaborative computing to implement heterogeneous decomposition algorithms.